 The Jetta sedan was redesigned for 2011 using less sophisticated technologies and lower-cost interior materials, with a lower price, a package with a great deal of value because the Jetta solidity and quality was still there.
 For 2012, the sporty turbocharged Jetta GLI reclaimed some of the lost content.

-The Jetta TDI Sportwagen, with its turbo-diesel direct-injection engine (and especially its DSG twin-clutch automanual transmission), has gotten rave reviews for its performance and fuel mileage, 40-plus miles per gallon.
-Jetta Sportwagen rides on the previous-generation Jetta platform and has a more sophisticated suspension.
+The Jetta SportWagen TDI, with its turbocharged TDI Clean Diesel engine (and especially its DSG twin-clutch automanual transmission), has gotten rave reviews for its performance and fuel mileage, 40-plus miles per gallon.
+Jetta SportWagen rides on the previous-generation Jetta platform and has a more sophisticated suspension.

 The base sedan model is the Jetta S, which uses a single-overhead-cam 2.0-liter four-cylinder engine making 115 horsepower.
 That engine is an old but solid design.

 Jetta SE brings a 2.5-liter five-cylinder engine that makes more power, 170 horsepower and 177 pound-feet of torque, while getting almost the same fuel mileage.
 The five-cylinder, 20-valve 2.5-liter engine is a Volkswagen stalwart, with good power.
 It's capable of propelling the Jetta SE from zero to 60 mph in 8.5 seconds with the 6-speed automatic, and powers Jetta to a top speed of 127 mph.
 It's EPA-rated at a Combined 26 mpg, about what we got over nearly 500 miles of driving in a Jetta SEL automatic and SEL manual.
 We prefer the very good automatic.